Research

 Tools: Figma, Miro, Maze

-From these conversations, two clear paths emerged:
+From user interviews, two clear paths emerged:

 1. Allow a single meter to link to multiple emissions sources